During the month of July, the Religious Education Office will be open on Wednesdays (July 5, 12, 19 and 26) from Noon until

 on Sunday, March 5.

-The next $2,000 drawing will be held at the end of the ICS Carnival (June 4).
+The second $2,000 drawing was held at the end of the ICS Carnival (June 4).

 The final $2,000 drawing will be held after the 7:30 PM Mass on the Eve of Thanksgiving (November 22).